boleszek/LFP_Sonification/README.md

 Durring sniffing, gamma oscillations tend to occur in bursts on each inhalation/exhalation cycle.
 When an odor is present the gamma rythms may be enahnced, shifted in freuqncy, or overtaken by the beta ryhthm.

 # Sonification task
 The current working strategy is to sonify the **amplitude peaks** of the theta and gamma rhythms, which are represented by discrete time points.
 The current implemtation assigns a bass drum to the theta-filtered LFP and a hi-hat to the gamma-filtered LFP, resulting in a drum beat tracking the relative timing of theta and gamma peaks.
 This is implemented in `/SuperCollider/sonify_lfp_discrete.scd/`.
-I attempted to sonify continuous data in `/SuperCollider/sonify_lfp_continuous.scd` to try to acheive swells in pitch/volume/ that follow the breathing pattern as well as faster gamma oscillations, but couldn't make it work.
+I also attempted to sonify continuous data in `/SuperCollider/sonify_lfp_continuous.scd` to try to acheive swells in pitch/volume/phase that follow the breathing rhythm as well as the faster gamma oscillations, but couldn't make it work.

 [Supercolider](https://supercollider.github.io/) is used to perform the sonification.
 By default, SuperCollider saves audio to `/Users/username/Music/SuperCollider Recordings/` on Mac.
 An example audio file is provided in `SuperCollider/example_audio/kick_hat_correct_binning_13s.aiff`.